How to Bleed Magura Disc Brakes

 Step 9

-Slowly inject mineral oil using the caliper syringe by pushing down on the plunger until there is 2-3mls left inside the syringe.
+Slowly inject mineral oil using the calliper syringe by pushing down on the plunger until there is 2-3mls left inside the syringe.

 The oil will begin to enter and fill the lever syringe along with any air bubbles that may have been present in the brake system.
-If you removed your caliper from the frame remember to orientate the caliper so that the bleed port is at the highest point as you inject the new fluid.
+If you removed your calliper from the frame remember to orientate the calliper so that the bleed port is at the highest point as you inject the new fluid.

 Step 10